mmghv/lumen-route-binding/README.md

 $binder->bind('user', 'App\User');
 ```

-This way, Anywhere in our routes if the wildcard `user` is found, It will be resolved to the `User` model instance that corresponds to the wildcard value, So we can define our route like this :
+This way, Anywhere in our routes if the wildcard `{user}` is found, It will be resolved to the `User` model instance that corresponds to the wildcard value, So we can define our route like this :

 ```PHP
 $app->get('profile/{user}', function(App\User $user) {